DheerajKommineni/449_To-do_app_scalable_backend_system/README.md

    ```bash
    pip install -r requirements.txt
    ```

+4. Uncomment the app_secret_key and provia a secret

-4. Set up the MySQL database:
+5. Set up the MySQL database:

-   - Create a MySQL database named `todo_db`.
+   - Create a MySQL database.
-   - Update the database connection details in `app.py` if necessary.
+   - Update the database connection details in `app.py` by uncommenting the connection code and adding your details

-5. Set up the Redis server:
+6. Set up the Redis server:

    - Ensure Redis server is running on `localhost` with default port `6379`.

-6. Configure NGINX as a load balancer:
+7. Configure NGINX as a load balancer:

    - Update NGINX configuration to distribute traffic across multiple instances of the Flask application.
    - Ensure NGINX is configured to forward requests to the appropriate Flask instances.

-7. Run the application:
+8. Run the application:

    ```bash
    python app.py
    ```

-8. Access the application in your web browser at `http://localhost:5001`.
+9. Access the application in your web browser at `http://localhost:5001`.

 ## Usage